maialenz/WetPaws/README.md

 difficult to read, it was decided to use simple but  and consistent fonts previously used and seen in other projects within Code Institute like:

 - "Roboto"
-- "Montserrat"
+- "Quicksand"
-- "Montserrat alternates" (for extra elegance and fun but used minimally not to break the flow of the information)
+- "Montserrat"/"Montserrat alternates" (for extra elegance and fun but used minimally not to break the flow of the information)

 ---